 - Cryptococcosis is caused by yeast found in the intestinal tract of pigeons and starlings.
 The illness often begins as a pulmonary disease and may later affect the central nervous system.
 Since roof, ledges, schools, offices, warehouses, park buildings, signs, etc. are typical roosting and nesting sites, the fungus is apt to found in these areas.

 - St. Louis Encephalitis, an inflammation of the nervous system, usually causes drowsiness, headaches and fever.
 It may even result in paralysis, coma or death.
-St. Louis encephalitis occurs in all age groups, but is especially fatal to persons over age 60.
+St. Louis encephalitis occurs in all age groups but is especially fatal to persons over age 60.
 The disease is spread by mosquitoes which have fed on infected pigeons and house finches carrying the Group B virus responsible for St. Louis encephalitis.

 - Salmonellosis often occurs as “food poisoning” and can be traced to pigeons, starlings, sparrows and other rodents.
 The disease bacteria are found in bird droppings; dust from droppings can be sucked through ventilators and air conditioners, contaminating food and cooking surfaces in restaurants, homes and food processing plants.

-- E.coli infection: It is one of the common infection caused by an enteric bacteria.
-This bacteria often traced in the faecal matters.
+- E.coli infection: It is one of the common infections caused by an enteric bacteria.
+This bacteria is often traced in the faecal matters.
 When some bird or rodent visit such sites they carry these and spread to humans.
 Such as when birds peck on cow manure, the E. coli (O157:H7) go right through the birds and the bird droppings can land on or in a food or water supply.

 Bird faecal matter and feathers can have devastating effects on the heating and cooling components and indoor air quality of a commercial facility.
-Pigeon problems can affect employees, maintenance personnel and potentially customers.
+Pigeon problems can affect employees, maintenance personnel and, potentially, customers.

 Dr. Rajiv Sahay, Director at EDLab was quoted on saying: